curious-containers/cc-jupyter-service.github.io/README.md

 ![Result Page](https://media.githubusercontent.com/media/curious-containers/cc-jupyter-service.github.io/master/images/result.png)

 On the left side we can see the filename of our jupyter notebook.
 Next to it we see the execution status.
 There are four possible values for this.
 Notebooks in state `processing` are currently processed.
-We can update their status by clicking on Results tab of the top navigation bar.
+The status is refreshed in short time intervals but we can also update their status by clicking on Results tab of the top navigation bar.
 If everything worked as expected the notebook will have status `success`.
 Then we can click on the download button on the right side and view our executed notebook.
 If something went wrong the notebook will be in state `failed`.
 Then we can view some debug information hopefully saying something about the error that occurred.
-On the right side the we can cancel a processing notebook.
-This will lead to the state `cancelled`.
+On the right side we can cancel a processing notebook.
+This will lead to state `cancelled`.

 If you want to execute another notebook we can switch back to the execution page by clicking on "Execution" at the top navigation bar.